ammarshaikh123/Projects-on-Machine-Learning/README.md

 2)[Give Life_ Predict Blood Donations](https://github.com/ammarshaikh123/Projects-on-Machine-Learning/tree/master/Give%20Life_%20Predict%20Blood%20Donations)

-This is binnary classification project where I predict if a dono who has donated blood in previous 6 months will dontate blood again or not.
+This project is based on binnary classification  where I predict if a donor who has donated blood in previous 6 months will dontate blood again or not.
+It was fun as I got to implement pipelines in this project which was something new for me.

 3)[Prediciting Titanic Survival](https://github.com/ammarshaikh123/Projects-on-Machine-Learning/tree/master/Prediciting%20Titanic%20Survival)